clach04/keyboard2mqtt/README.md

 RFID tag reader and 1D/2D barcode reader to MQTT - or any device that emulates a HID USB Keyboard with newline as the terminator.

+In theory any (real) keyboard could be captured, not just a device that emulates a keyboard.

 ## Getting Started

 NOTE needs a working MQTT broker, mosquitto is a good basic one to try: